julianSelser/Tickets4Sale/README.md

 There is a root `build.sbt` and a subproject with its own for each different usage of the core business code

 The idea is that each submodule can be worked on and built independently, ideally moved to its own repo in the future.
-Also, there will be a `Main` for each project
+Also, there is potentially a `Main` for each project

     tickets4sale
     |